What is gorder?

 POPG H2X (35):

-total: 0.2131
+total: 0.2367

 POPG H2Y (36):

-total: 0.1926
+total: 0.2177

 gorder automatically identified three molecule types and all relevant bonds.
 Order parameters are reported separately for each molecule type: for each bond type of each molecule type and for each heavy atom type of each molecule type.
-Order parameters for heavy atom types are obtained by averaging the order parameters of their bonds with hydrogens.
+Order parameters for heavy atom types are obtained by averaging the order parameters of their bonds with hydrogens. average order corresponds to the average order of all the relevant bonds of the entire system or a single molecule type, respectively.

 Let's take a closer look at a part of the YAML file:

-- molecule: POPE # name of the molecule
+POPE: # name of the molecule

 POPC C22 (23): # heavy atom type: residue atom_name (relative_index)

-total: 0.1098 # order parameter of the heavy atom
+total: 0.1036 # order parameter of the heavy atom

 bonds: # bonds of this heavy atom with hydrogens